ROS-FE/fe-ros-docs/docs/introduction/index.md

 ### Use of custom MSG and SRV

-To use custom messages, you need to do some changes of the `package.html` and the `CMakeLists.txt` of the package where you want to use them (in out care `rpi_feros`)
+To use custom messages, you need to do some changes of the `package.html` and the `CMakeLists.txt` of the package where you want to use them (in our case `rpi_feros`)

 ```xml title="package.html" linenums="61"
 <depend>rpi_msgs</depend>